-Windows 7 Reaches End of Life in January 2020.
-Windows 10 is a Free Upgrade to Windows 7.
+Windows 7 Reached End of Life in January 2020.

-It is however relatively easy to convert a Dell Windows 7 Professional Reinstallation USB to a Dell Windows 7 Home Premium Reinstallation USB, all we need to do is modify two files.
-See my guide Downloading a Dell Windows 7 Professional ISO Using the Dell OS Recovery Tool and Making a Bootable USB:
+If you are wanting to reinstall Windows 7 there is no official route to get Windows 7 installation media however fortunately it is easy to convert a Dell Windows 7 Professional Reinstallation USB to a Dell Windows 7 Home Premium Reinstallation USB, all we need to do is modify two files.

 Note in the Dell Windows 7 Professional Reinstallation ISO all 4 64 Bit Editions (Home Basic, Home Premium, Professional and Ultimate) or 5 32 Bit Editions